inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 What inFlow does well

-For a small distributor whose primary need is a clean stock record and PO document generation — and whose supplier communication is simple enough that the follow-up rarely changes anything — inFlow does that job without unnecessary overhead.
+For a small distributor whose primary goal is a cleaner stock record and PO document generation — and whose supplier communication is simple enough that follow-up rarely changes anything — inFlow can do that job.
+The gap appears when inventory accuracy depends on connected workflow, not just counted stock: sales consumption, supplier changes, substitutions, receiving exceptions, ingredient usage, and cost movement.

 Where inFlow stops working